Council Tax support

-- Capital below £6,000 will not be taken into account at all for working age people and capital below £10,000 will not be taken into account for those of pension age.
+- Capital below £6,000 will not be taken into account at all for working-age people; capital below £10,000 will not be taken into account for people of pension age.

 - If you have capital over £16,000 you will only get help under the scheme if you get Guarantee Pension Credit.

 6. There will be a minimum level of support.
-If you were to get less than £1 a week, your bill will not be reduced.
+If you were to get less than £1 a week, your bill would not be reduced.
 This only applies to people of working age.

 Anyone who received Council Tax Support under the 2020/21 scheme will automatically have their entitlement to a reduction under the 2021/22 scheme calculated.